-The "Departmental Consulting Group" (DCG) consists of all tenured, tenure-track, and clinical-track faculty at or above the rank being sought by the candidate, excluding the collegiate Dean and Provost, faculty with collegiate or provostial administrative appointments of 50% or greater, and any faculty member with a disqualifying conflict of interest.
-If there are fewer than four eligible faculty and/or if there are no eligible clinical-track faculty to serve as the DCG, the Dean, in consultation with the eligible faculty, will identify additional faculty outside the department so that the DCG consists of a minimum of four faculty and has clinical-track faculty representation.
-The college's written Procedures governing promotion decision making also may specify further the composition of the DCG to include additional clinical-track faculty from outside the department.
+The "Departmental Consulting Group" (DCG) consists of all tenured, tenure track, and research track faculty members at or above the rank being sought by the candidate, excluding the collegiate Dean and Provost, faculty members with collegiate or provostial administrative appointments of 50% or greater, and any faculty member with a disqualifying conflict of interest.
+If there are fewer than four eligible faculty members and/or if there are no eligible research track faculty members in the department to serve as the DCG, the Dean, in consultation with the eligible faculty members, will identify additional faculty members outside the department so that the DCG consists of a minimum of four faculty members and has research track faculty representation.
+The college's written Procedures governing promotion decision making also may specify further the composition of the DCG to include additional research-track faculty members from outside the department.

-The "Collegiate Consulting Group" (CCG) consists of faculty selected according to each college's written Procedures governing promotion decision making.
+The "Collegiate Consulting Group" (CCG) consists of faculty members selected according to each college's written Procedures governing promotion decision making.
 The Collegiate Procedures shall establish guidelines for the membership of the Group and how it will function within the boundaries of these Procedures.

-The term "Departmental Executive Officer" or "DEO" throughout the Procedures refers to the person or entity who has been expressly designated by the college (in the college's written Procedures governing promotion decision making) to perform one or more of the functions assigned by these Procedures to the DEO.
+The term "Departmental Executive Officer" or DEO, as used throughout the Procedures refers, to the person or entity who has been expressly designated by the college (in the college's written Procedures governing promotion decision making) to perform one or more of the functions assigned by these Procedures to the DEO.
 Under this definition, each college has discretion, through the college's written Procedures governing promotion decision making, to determine who will be given responsibility to perform any of the functions assigned to the DEO by these Procedures.
 In a nondepartmentalized college (where "departmental" generally means "collegiate" and "functions of the DEO" ordinarily means functions of the collegiate Dean), the college has exactly the same discretion through its written Procedures governing promotion decision making to determine who will be given the responsibility to perform the functions assigned by these Procedures to the Dean in lieu of the DEO.